Wallis Simpson: Second World War

 As the German troops advanced into France in 1940, the Windsors fled south from their Paris home, first to Biarritz then to Spain in June.
 Wallis told United States ambassador to Spain Alexander W. Weddell that France had lost because it was "internally diseased".
 The couple moved to Portugal in July.
 They stayed in Cascais, at Casa de Santa Maria, the home of Ricardo do Espírito Santo e Silva, a banker who was suspected of being a German agent.

-In August 1940, the Duke and Duchess traveled by commercial liner to the Bahamas, where Edward was installed as governor.
-Wallis performed her role as the governor's consort competently for five years; she worked actively for the Red Cross and in the improvement of infant welfare, as well as overseeing renovations of Government House.
+In August 1940, Wallis and Edward traveled by commercial liner to the Bahamas, where Edward was installed as governor.
+Wallis was the governor's consort for five years; she was president of the Red Cross, worked for the improvement of infant welfare, and oversaw renovations of Government House.
+When dozens of Allied ships were sunk off the coast in 1942 during the Battle of the Caribbean, Wallis was instrumental in helping survivors who made it to Nassau, greeting most personally and setting up a canteen, accommodation, and other amenities for them, writing in her memoirs, "we received some truly heart-wrenching cases, men who had drifted for days without food or water under the searing tropical sun."

 However, she hated Nassau, calling it "our St Helena" in a reference to Napoleon's final place of exile, and sarcastically commenting on the government surveillance.
 She was heavily criticized in the British press for her extravagant shopping in the United States, undertaken when Britain was enduring privations such as rationing and blackout.
 She referred to the local population as "lazy, thriving niggers" in letters to her aunt, which reflected her upbringing in Jim Crow Baltimore.
 (Note: When telling a story of how Wallis complained about blacks being allowed on Park Avenue (Manhattan), Joanne Cummings, the wife of Nathan Cummings, said of Wallis, "She grew up in the South, at a certain time, with certain prejudices."
 Source: Menkes, p.
 88) Prime Minister Winston Churchill strenuously objected in 1941 when she and her husband planned to tour the Caribbean aboard a yacht belonging to Swedish magnate Axel Wenner-Gren, who Churchill said was "pro-German", and Churchill complained again when the Duke gave a "defeatist" interview.
 Another of their acquaintances, Charles Bedaux, who had hosted their wedding, was arrested on charges of treason in 1943 but committed suicide in jail in Miami before the case was brought to trial.
 The British establishment distrusted Wallis; Sir Alexander Hardinge wrote that her suspected anti-British activities were motivated by a desire for revenge against a country that rejected her as its queen.
 The couple returned to France and retirement after the defeat of Nazi Germany.